-Jitendra Nathsingh BISSESSUR, Non-Executive Director
+Jitendra Nathsingh BISSESSUR, Non-Executive Director (up to November 15, 2024)

-Mr. Jitendra Bissessur is the Chief Executive Officer of the Mauritius Investment Corporation Ltd (MIC) since March 2021.
+Mr. Jitendra Bissessur was the Chief Executive Officer of the Mauritius Investment Corporation Ltd (MIC) from March 2021 until November 2024.
 He was the Officer-in-Charge of the MIC since its inception in June 2020 and led the team to set up the MIC.
 He was the Director of the Economic Research and Analysis and Statistics Department of the Bank of Mauritius (2018-2020).
 Mr. Bissessur worked as an economist in the African Department of the International Monetary Fund (2013-14).
 He was a Member of the Bank's Monetary Policy Committee and the country's Statistics Board.
 He joined the Research Department of the Bank of Mauritius in January 1991 and has over 30 years of experience in the central banking field.
 Mr. Bissessur is skilled in macroeconomic policy and statistical analysis and forecasting as well as in corporate finance assignments.
 Mr. Bissessur holds a BA(Hons) in Mathematical Statistics from the University of Delhi, India and a MSc in Applied Economics with specialization in banking and finance from the University of Mauritius.